-The third decade of the twenty-first century is not the first time in recorded human history people have feared that the end of the world was imminent.
+The third decade of the twenty-first century of the Christian Era is not the first time in recorded human history people have feared that the end of the world was nigh.
+In the Olivet Discourse of the New Testament, written in Greek at the end of the first century of the Christian Era, Jesus spoke of wars, earthquakes, false prophets, persecution, and cosmic signs preceding his return (Matthew 24, Mark 13, Luke 21).
+The Book of the Revelation of St. John provided apocalyptic visions of trials and tribulations, the rise of evil powers, Jesus Christ’s return, the creation of a new heaven and new earth, the final battle between God and Satan, the defeat of Satan, and the Last Judgment (Revelation 21–22).
 In the years leading to 1,000 of the Christian Era a millennial panic gripped medieval Europe.
+During the bubonic plague or Second Pandemic of 1347-1353, which Europeans called the Black Death, people believed that the Last Judgment had arrived.
 In 1910 people around the world feared that Halley’s Comet would strike the Earth and end all life on it.
-In 2012 there was a global fear of “the Maya Apocalypse,” a misinterpretation of the ancient Maya Long Count calendar that led many to believe the world would end on December 21 (the winter solstice).
+In 2012 there was a global fear of “the Maya Apocalypse,” a misinterpretation of the ancient Maya Long Count calendar that led many people to believe the world would end on December 21 of that year (the winter solstice).

-Now, however, the likelihood of the end of our species is all too real.
-There has been a series of serious books entitled The End of the World (see here).
+Unlike the previous prophecies and fears of the end of the world, the likelihood of the end of our species is all too real.
+Trump’s Environmental Protection Agency has drafted a plan to end its own ability to fight climate change (see here).
+There has been a series of scholarly books entitled The End of the World (see here).
 The Doomsday Clock stands at 89 seconds to Midnight, the closest to a global catastrophe it has been since its inception in 1947.
-Our species faces imminent extinction from global warming, environmental catastrophe or nuclear war.
+Our species faces imminent extinction from global warming, environmental catastrophe, or nuclear war.
+An international movement named Extinction Rebellion is desperately trying to stop our slide toward self-extinction, but it is somewhat like the proverbial finger plugged into the hole in the dyke by the Little Dutch Boy (see here).

-The centerpiece of this website is the psychoanalytic interpretation of history, which, among many other things, attempts to explain about how and why we have come to this terrible pass.
+This website attempts to explain how and why we have come to this terrible pass.
 It is my belief that without the insights of psychoanalysis, both on the individual and on the collective level, we can neither answer these questions nor save ourselves from an unprecedented catastrophe.
 What has become of our species and of our civilization — and why?
+Why are we divided into nations or pseudo-species which can make war on one another and bring about the death of tens of millions of people as was the case in the Great War of 1914-1918 and in the Second World War of 1939-1945, and as we see on a smaller scale in the international and civil wars in Russia, Ukraine, Gaza, Iran, Israel, Ethiopia, Sudan, Mexico, Myanmar, Yemen, Somalia, Congo, Burkina Faso, Mali, and Haiti, to name but a few.

 Any comments or suggestions from you will be appreciated.